Bagamoyo: The Port That Could Not Pivot

 Ruble collapsed 70%.
 Competitors raised prices 200%.
 Ostrobrod froze them—destroyed margins built 30 years of customer loyalty.

-When crises hit, Global South brands don't scramble for suppliers—they own them.
+When crises hit, emerging market brands don't scramble for suppliers—they own them.
 Infrastructure ownership becomes unreplicable moat.

 In 1292, Marco Polo called it the greatest port in the world.
 Today most have never heard of it.
 The lesson: trust networks outlast governments.

-Abkhazia peaked at 10.4% of Russia's wine imports before excise shocks and bulk dependence cut its share to 1.75%.
+Abkhazia peaked at 10.4% of Russia's wine imports—then excise shocks and bulk dependence cut its share to 1.75%.
 War-hardened, now vulnerable.

 Three factories, three brands, 80 years of production—hidden behind sanctions.
 Not because they failed.
 Because no one looked.